Falls Road, Belfast: Hospitals

-There are several large hospitals in the area including the Royal Victoria Hospital, the Royal Jubilee Maternity Service, the Royal Belfast Hospital for Sick Children (Children's Hospital), and the Royal Dental Hospital.
+There are several large hospitals in the area, including the Royal Victoria Hospital, the Royal Jubilee Maternity Service, the Royal Belfast Hospital for Sick Children (Children's Hospital), and the Royal Dental Hospital.
 These four linked hospitals make up Northern Ireland's biggest hospitals complex.
-The Royal Victoria Hospital treats over 80,000 people as inpatients and 350,000 people as outpatients every year.
+The Royal Victoria Hospital treats over 80,000 inpatients and 350,000 outpatients every year.
 The complex is a major training site for medical, dental, nursing and other health students from Queen's University Belfast.
 The original hospital opened in 1797 and moved to its present site in 1903.
-The hospital was designed by Henman and Cooper of Birmingham in 1899, completed in 1906.
+The hospital was designed by Henman and Cooper of Birmingham in 1899 and was completed in 1906.
 It was claimed to be the first air-conditioned public building in the world.

 Opposite the Children's Hospital is Mulholland Terrace, a row of terraced houses which were built in the nineteenth century by David Mulholland.
 He also owned several bars in the area.

 Schools

 There are several educational institutions in the district.
 At the primary level, St. Paul's Primary School is located in the Beechmount area.
-There are also two Irish language primary schools.
-These are Gaelscoil na bhFal and Bunscoil an tSléibhe Dhuibh.
+There are also two Irish language primary schools: Gaelscoil na bhFal and Bunscoil an tSléibhe Dhuibh.

 At the senior level, there is St Dominic's Grammar School for Girls.
-Beside it was located St. Catherine's Primary School which was also run by the Dominican nuns but closed in 2005.
-At the rear was located St Rose's High School in the Beechmount district which in 2019 was amalgamated with the Christian Brothers School, Glen Road and Corpus Christi College to form All Saints College / Coláiste na Naomh Uile.
+Beside it was located St. Catherine's Primary School, which was also run by the Dominican nuns and closed in 2005.
+At the rear was located St Rose's High School in the Beechmount district which, in 2019, was amalgamated with the Christian Brothers School, Glen Road and Corpus Christi College to form All Saints College / Coláiste na Naomh Uile.

-There were several boys secondary schools in the area which have gone through a process of merging over the past forty years.
-St. Thomas's Boys Secondary School on the Whiterock Road opened in 1957.
-St. Peter's Boys Secondary School on Brittons Parade opened in the 1960s.
-In 1988, both of these schools amalgamated with Gort na Móna Secondary School to become Corpus Christi College which in turn merged (see above).
+There were several boys secondary schools in the area, which have gone through a process of merging over the past forty years.
+St. Thomas's Boys Secondary School, on the Whiterock Road, opened in 1957.
+St. Peter's Boys Secondary School, on Brittons Parade, opened in the 1960s.
+In 1988, both of these schools amalgamated with Gort na Móna Secondary School to become Corpus Christi College which in turn merged in 2019.
 St. Thomas's had a strong literary heritage.
 For a period, its headteacher was the writer Michael McLaverty.
 In addition, Seamus Heaney taught here for a while in the 1960s.
 He references the area in one of his poems: